Ian Clark (speedway rider)

 Ian Russell Clark (born 23 December 1958) is a British former motorcycle speedway rider.

-Speedway career
+Career

-Born in Sandon, Essex, Clark's early experience came in grasstrack, in which he was British Schoolboy Champion in both 1973 and 1974.
-He took up speedway in 1973 at the training school at Hackney Wick, and made his competitive debut in 1975 for Peterborough Panthers.
-During five seasons with Panthers he was capped in the National League England team, and made several guest appearances in the British League.
-In 1980 he signed for British League Leicester Lions in a £2,750 transfer, reaching the semi-final of the World Championship the same year.
+Born in Sandon, Essex, Clark's early experience came in grasstrack, in which he was the British Schoolboy Champion in both 1973 and 1974.
+He took up speedway in 1973 at the training school at Hackney Wick, and made his competitive debut in 1975 for the Peterborough Panthers.
+During his five seasons with the Panthers he was capped in the National League England team, and made several guest appearances in the British League.

+In 1977, he helped the Peterborough Panthers win the Fours Championship during the 1977 National League season.

+In 1980, he signed for British League Leicester Lions in a £2,750 transfer, reaching the semi-final of the World Championship the same year.
 In 1981 his performances were down on the previous year and he was sold to Hackney Hawks.
-In 1982 he primarily rode for Canterbury Crusaders, before spending two seasons with Oxford Cheetahs.
+In 1982, he primarily rode for Canterbury Crusaders, before spending two seasons with Oxford Cheetahs.
 He returned to Peterborough in 1985 before spending his final three seasons with Milton Keynes Knights.
+Ian still competes today in Grasstrack racing.
+He races in the GT140 class and in 2023, won the British GT140 Grasstrack Championship.